“Misery is a river of tears that whispers my name in a constant hiss.”

 “No matter the effort, Catherine, you ought to look your best on your big day.
 Thaddeus will be smitten upon first sight of you.”

 I nodded, suffering an adverse reaction in the pit of my stomach.
 I wondered about Kresh—where he was, what he and the others were enduring.
 Did he know that the witch meant to marry me off today?
-And if so, would it be better for him to show or to keep at a safe distance?
+And if so, would it be better for him to show or to keep a safe distance?

 “Are you nervous, child?”